Cardinal woodpecker

 The cardinal woodpecker (Dendropicos fuscescens) is a widespread and common resident breeder in much of sub-Saharan Africa.
 It occurs in a wide range of habitats, ranging from dense forest to thorn bush.
 It is fairly vocal and is easily identified by its call notes.
 The sexes are distinguishable by their head patterns.

 Taxonomy

-The cardinal woodpecker was formally described in 1818 by the French ornithologist Louis Jean Pierre Vieillot under the binomial name Picus fuscescens.
+The cardinal woodpecker was formally described in 1818 by the French ornithologist Louis Pierre Vieillot under the binomial name Picus fuscescens.
 This woodpecker is now placed with 11 other sub-Saharan woodpeckers in the genus Dendropicos that was introduced by the French ornithologist, Alfred Malherbe in 1849.
 The word Dendropicos combines the Ancient Greek dendron meaning tree with pikos meaning woodpecker.
 The specific epithet fuscescens is Modern Latin for "blackish".

 A molecular phylogenetic study published in 2017 found that the cardinal woodpecker was sister to the speckle-breasted woodpecker (Dendropicos poecilolaemus).